Sharif Ali bin al-Hussein: Education

 Ali bin al-Hussein earned his high school diploma from Brummana High School in Lebanon, a BA in Economics from the Trent Polytechnic Nottingham, and an MA in Economics from the University of Essex.

 Political movement

 Ali bin Al-Hussein remained an opponent of the rule of Iraqi dictator Saddam Hussein.
 In 1991, he quit his job managing investment funds and became a member of the Iraqi National Congress, which had the purpose of fomenting the overthrow of Hussein.

+After the 2003 invasion of Iraq, Ali returned to the country and lead the Constitutional Monarchy Movement, a member of the Iraqi National Congress.
+He argued that a constitutional monarch could serve as an arbiter or intermediary to protect constitution and individual rights rather than an executive ruler.

 On 28 October 2003, representing the Iraqi National Conference Bloc, Sharif Ali Bin al-Hussein met Syria's Foreign Minister Farouk al-Sharaa in Damascus.
 They agreed on viewpoints that included ending the occupation and forming an Iraqi government in a way that both satisfied the Iraqi people's aspirations and maintained Iraqi unity.

-He had close ties to the Gulf Cooperation Council countries.
+He had close ties to the Gulf Cooperation Council (GCC) countries.

 Death

 Sharif Ali died in Amman, Jordan on 14 March 2022, at the age of 65.
-He is survived by his son Faisal.
+He is survived by his son Faisal and two daughters.